TEAM MEMBERS

 PHD STUDENT

 Monique is a PhD student in Genetics at Yale from Miami, Florida.
-She earned her bachelor’s degree in Biology and Spanish from Florida State University where she pursued her diverse research interests in radioactive chemistry and conservation biology.
-She then earned her master’s degree in Clinical Embryology at the University of Oxford, UK where she discovered her passion for developmental biology.
-At Oxford, she conducted her thesis project on left-right asymmetry in mammalian embryonic heart development with Dr. Shankar Srinivas.
+They earned their bachelor’s degree in Biology and Spanish from Florida State University where they pursued their diverse research interests in radioactive chemistry and conservation biology.
+Monique then earned their master’s degree in Clinical Embryology at the University of Oxford, UK where they discovered their passion for developmental biology.
+At Oxford, they conducted their thesis project on left-right asymmetry in mammalian embryonic heart development with Dr. Shankar Srinivas.
 Before coming to Yale, Monique worked as a postbaccalaureate research fellow investigating RNA degradation in mouse oocyte development with Dr. Jurrien Dean at the National Institutes of Health.
-Monique began her studies at Yale in Fall 2020 and joined the Sozen team in May 2022.
+Monique began her studies at Yale in Fall 2020 and joined the Sozen team in May 2021.

 Jenna bergmann